Outstanding diesel fuel economy; sumptuous interior; responsive handling; fully modern technology; third-row seat availability

 |Roadside Assistance||4 Years/Unlimited Miles|

-2016 Acura MDX -- The third-row seat is also pretty tight, but you get more for your money overall.
+2018 Acura MDX -- Wonderfully refined.
+The third-row seat is also pretty tight, but you get more for your money overall.

-2016 BMW X6 -- Yes, this is essentially the same as the X5.
-But just in case you didn't need quite so much rear-passenger and cargo space and would prefer something with more out-there styling, consider the X6.
+2018 BMW X6 -- Yes, it's essentially the same as the X5.
+But just in case you didn't need quite so much rear passenger and cargo space, and would prefer something with more "out there" styling, consider this.

-2016 Mercedes-Benz GLE-Class -- The luxury crossover formerly known as the M-Class is refreshed and offers a similar range of models to the X5 and X6.
+2018 Mercedes-Benz GLE-Class -- A luxury crossover with a similar range of models to the X5 and X6.

-2016 Porsche Cayenne -- The Porsche Cayenne doesn't have the X5's 3-row versatility but delivers awesome performance and undeniable Porsche cachet.
+2018 Porsche Cayenne -- Doesn't have the X5's 3-row versatility, but delivers awesome performance and undeniable Porsche cachet.

-2016 Volvo XC90 -- It's not particularly a driver's machine, but the XC90 comes with its own cool factor and lots of tech.
+2018 Volvo XC90 -- Not particularly a driver's machine, but comes with its own cool factor and lots of tech.
 Integrated child booster seats are available.

 Used Land Rover Range Rover -- There's nothing like a Range Rover, and a pristine low-mileage example can be acquired for the price of a new X5.